oeyoews/tw5/README.md

 ## TODO

+- [ ] feat: use git commit time to replace utc system
 - [x] feat: use fontawesome as external link, such to gitlab repo
 - [ ] feat: add shortkeys for controll (alt i) and jump inbox shortkey
 - [ ] feat: add fa class